B1.7 Convert between fractions, decimal numbers, and percents, in various contexts.

 Benchmarks

 The mental representations used by students are reinforced by the use of benchmarks.
 In general, a benchmark is a reference point.
 The benchmarks used in the study of decimals and percents are similar to those used in the study of fractions.
-By making connections between decimals, percents, and fractional benchmarks, students deepen their number sense.
+By making connections between decimals, percents, and fraction benchmarks, students deepen their number sense.

-The following table provides some benchmarks that should be part of the students' knowledge.
+The following table provides some benchmarks that students should know.

 Benchmarks for Fractions, Percents and Decimals

-≈: mathematical symbol meaning "is approximately equal to"
+≈: mathematical symbol meaning "is approximately equal to

 Fraction Percent Decimal Number Example of a Mental Representation

-\(\frac{1}{3}\) \( \approx \;0.33\;\% \) \( \approx \;0.33\; \)
+\(\frac{1}{3}\) \( \approx \;0.33% \) \( \approx \;0.33\; \)

-\(\frac{2}{3}\) \( \approx \;0.67 \) \( \approx \;0.67 \)
+\(\frac{2}{3}\) \( \approx \;67% \) \( \approx \;0.67 \)

 These benchmarks, as well as the connections between fractions, percents and decimals, help to deepen number sense and are very useful in problem-solving situations.
-The ability to switch from one notation to another is advantageous because it allows one to use the one that best meets the needs of the moment.
-For example, a customer who wants to calculate a 50% discount on the price of an item can easily do so if he recognizes that 50% is half (\frac{1}{2}\).
+The ability to switch from one notation to another is advantageous because it allows students to use the one that best meets the needs of the moment.
+For example, a customer who wants to calculate a 50% discount on the price of an item can easily do so if he recognizes that 50% is half of \(\frac{1}{2}\).

-Equality Relationships
+Equivalence and Equality Relationships

-Students need to understand that since decimal notation is just another way of representing a decimal fraction, it is then possible to establish an equality relationship between the 2 notations (for example, \(0.3\; = \;\frac{3}{{10}}\)).
-By recognizing this equality, they are able to associate a place value with each of the decimals that make up a decimal number, for example, tenths and hundredths.
+Students need to understand that since decimal notation is just another way of representing a decimal fraction, it is then possible to establish an equality relationship between the two notations (for example, \(0.3\; = \;\frac{3}{{10}}\)).
+By recognizing this equality, students are better able to associate a place value with each of the digits (for example, tenths, hundredths) that make up a decimal number.

 Example